COOKIES-LGL/npm-version/README.md

 ## 项目初始化
 [参考地址](https://code.visualstudio.com/api/get-started/your-first-extension)

-This is the README for your extension "npm-version".
-After writing up a brief description, we recommend including the following sections.

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.